sjoerdbeentjes/biogasboot/contributors/timo.md

 * [Structure of dashboard pages (Real-time and History)](#structure-of-dashboard-pages-real-time-and-history)

 ### Performance Matters
 To make the application better preform I tried to render the data on the server and then push to the front-end because some calculations are very heavy to run.
-I made also a ServiceWorker that can send status notifications to the user when their device is registered.
+Every calculation is stored inside our API and can be reached with the right API call each call will get a specific data string from Mongo so we don't have to loop though all the data this makes the calls allot faster.
+Also I made also a ServiceWorker that can send status notifications to the user when their device is registered.

 #### Linked modules
 * [Config file](#config-file)